-In order for analytics to draw meaningful insights from data, it should meet a number of requirements.
-Otherwise, medical analytics results won’t show a realistic picture that decision-makers can rely on while developing care plans or business strategies.
+In order to draw meaningful insights from data, it should meet a number of requirements.
+Otherwise, the results of healthcare analytics won’t show a realistic picture that decision-makers can rely on while developing care plans or business strategies.

 According to The American Health Information Management Association and other reputable sources, quality healthcare data should be:

 - Accurate, or up to date and free of errors

 - Consistent, with elements coming from the same source formatted in the same way